pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 3) Login to [Pupil Cloud](https://cloud.pupil-labs.com "Pupil Cloud") to playback recordings, enrich data, and download.

 ### Local transfer
+####Export from Invisible Companion App
+1) Open recordings view in Invisible Companion App
+2) Select desired recording/s
+3) Export:
+   1) For single recordings, the export button is found by clicking on the 3 vertical dots to the right of the cloud symbol
+   2) For multiple recordings, click the download symbol at the bottom of the screen

+3) Exported recordings will be saved to the `Pupil Invisible Export` folder.

+####Transfer Exported Recordings to Desktop/Laptop PC
 1) Connect your OnePlus device to a PC via USB (using the USB cable supplied)
 2) Slide down from the top of the device's home-screen and click on 'Android System - USB charging this device'
 3) Click on 'Tap for more options'
 4) Select 'Transfer Files'
 5) Open File Browser on your PC and access the Internal shared storage of your OnePlus device
-6) Pupil Invisible recordings can be found in the `Pupil Invisible` folder
+6) Pupil Invisible recordings can be found in the `Pupil Invisible Export` folder
 7) Copy the recordings to your computer before opening them in Pupil Player.

 ::: tip